jpardogo/GoogleProgressBar/README.md

 Android library to display different kind of google related animations for the progressBar.

-Only one animation has been finished so far:
+Only this animation has been finished so far:

-![GoogleProgressBar][1]
+![FoldingCirclesProgressBar][1]

+  FoldingCirclesProgressBar

 TODO
 ----

+ I would love to receive your pull requests to create any of following animations or others that you think fit on this lib:

  * [NEXUS_CIRCLES](http://ikslawok.free.fr/my_nexus_fr/nexus_5/bootanimation_nexus_5.gif):